serverless/blog/posts/2017-10-04-serverless-express-rest-api.md

   - AlexDeBrie
 ---

 We're seeing more and more people using Serverless to deploy web applications.
-The benefits are huge -- lightning-fast deployments, automatic scaling, and pay-per-execution pricing.
+The benefits are huge—lightning-fast deployments, automatic scaling, and pay-per-execution pricing.

 But moving to serverless has a learning curve as well.
 You need to learn the intricacies of the platform you're using, including low-level details like format of the request input and the required shape of the response output.
 This can get in the way and slow your development process.

 Today, I come with good news: your existing web framework tooling will work seamlessly with Serverless.
 In this post, I'll show you how to use the popular Node web framework [Express.js](https://expressjs.com/) to deploy a Serverless REST API.
 This means you can use your existing code + the vast Express.js ecosystem while still getting all the benefits of Serverless 💥!

 Below is a step-by-step walkthrough of creating a new Serverless service using Express.js.
-In this walkthrough, we will:
+We will:

 - Deploy a simple API endpoint;
 - Add a DynamoDB table and two endpoints to create and retrieve a User object;